anushaporeddy030697/student_internship_management/Team Contribution.md

 -->  Started working on the dashboards for student, company, admin pages.

 11-17-2022
 --> Doing research on the amazon relational database that we have to connect.
+11-22-2022
+--> we have to update the dashboards for studentpage , companypage , admin page.

 </a></p>